Table of Contents

 I feel like it’s been known universally that to tell your story, you need to check at least one of the following boxes; a traumatic past, you’re a celebrity, or you have a success story.
 Well, I’m here to tell you that you don’t need any of these things.
 Telling your story doesn’t necessarily mean reciting your life events chronologically.
 It could be you explaining a realization that you have come upon, it could be explaining your journey into becoming the person you are now, no matter how mundane you feel your story is.

 Because no matter how insignificant your story is, it’s still completely different from anyone else’s story; there are no two people that have lived the same life.
 Sure, there will be some similarities in there.
-But in this case, these similarities will aid you, you are most likely going to have similarities with at least a few million people, these similarities will be the thread the connects you to your readers, when people see themselves in your story they will relate to it personally, and that will have a much bigger impact.
+But in this case, these similarities will aid you, you are most likely going to have similarities with at least a few million people, these similarities will be the thread that connects you to your readers, when people see themselves in your story they will relate to it personally, and that will have a much bigger impact.

 How to tell your story?

 Now let’s discuss how you are going to tell your story.
 Firstly, you are going to need to get a piece of paper.
 On this piece of paper, I am going to need you to answer each question with at least a paragraph:

 - What is(are) the most significant moment(s) in your life?

 - Which person/ people had the biggest effect on your life, whether positively or negatively?

 - Do you want to tell your story chronologically and talk about all points in your life, or do you have one certain point in your life that you want to discuss?